TheIndieArmy/placeholdarr/README.md

    - Don't want everything in arrs showing in Plex?
 Utilize tags in arrs to control what content gets placeholders made and shown in Plex
 - **Automation Ready**: Works with other tools in your stack:
    - *Radarr/Sonarr* for downloads and library management
-   - *Plex* for streaming
+   - *Plex* and *Jellyfin* for streaming
    - *Overseerr* for requests (Optional)
      - Simply disable automatic search for requests
      - A placeholder will be made when the request gets added to arrs
-     - User sees the title as a placeholder in Plex and triggers the search when they play it
+     - User sees the title as a placeholder in Plex or Jellyfin and triggers the search when they play it
      - Saves you the storage space until the user is actually ready to watch
-   - *Maintainerr* for storage management - Can be set up so when a real file is deleted, a placeholder is created to keep it visible in Plex (Optional)
+   - *Maintainerr* for storage management - Can be set up so when a real file is deleted, a placeholder is created to keep it visible in Plex or Jellyfin (Optional)
      - Be sure to turn on the "On File Delete" trigger in your arrs webhook settings
      - Replaces content not being watched with a placeholder
-     - Keeps content visible to users in Plex to re-download when they are ready to watch
+     - Keeps content visible to users in Plex or Jellyfin to re-download when they are ready to watch

 Perfect for:
 - Large libraries with limited storage